graphql/graphql-http/docs/interfaces/common.Sink.md

 ▸ **error**(`error`): `void`

-An error that has occured.
+An error that has occurred.
 This function "closes" the sink.

 #### Parameters